1964 Illinois elections: State Senate

 Seats of the Illinois Senate were up for election in 1964.
 Republicans retained control of the chamber.

 State House of Representatives

 All 177 seats in the Illinois House of Representatives were up for election in 1964.
 Due to the state's failure to redistrict, the election was held at-large, with all candidates listed on one ballot that contained 236 names and spread 33 inches long.
 Both the Democrats and the Republicans nominated 118 candidates.
-Voters could vote for up to 177 candidates, and a straight-ticket option was also available.
+Plurality block voting was used, each voter could vote for up to 177 candidates, and a straight-ticket option was also available.

 Every Democratic candidate won, flipping the chamber and giving Democrats a super-majority in the state House.
 Democrats won a total of 118 seats to Republican's 59 seats.

+(By 1968 the districting was done and the use of cumulative voting was resumed.)

 Trustees of University of Illinois

 An election was held for three of nine seats for Trustees of University of Illinois.

 The election saw the reelection of first term Democratic incumbent Howard Clement, second-term Democratic incumbent Harold Pogue, as well as fellow Democratic incumbent Theodore A. Jones (who had been appointed to fill a vacancy in 1963).